We recently documented for you the online sites where you can buy your car, whether new or pre-owned.

 The car might have caused several accidents, whether minor of major, bumped into many other cars in traffic jams.

 Such cars are taken to repair shops, given a new body, repainted and sold and they will give you trouble afterwards.

 2. It Was Stolen

 Buying a second-hand car from a trusted dealer is better but buying from a random seller whose source is questionable needs one to very forethoughtful because carjackers collude with other criminals and sell you a stolen car.
 Ensure the documents of the car are legit before settling for it.

-Some people out of the enthusiasm to buy a car go for high end machines which guzzle fuel and their maintenance costs are high.
-After being pinned down by the spending of the car, they decide to dispose it at a cheaper price and many buyers usually fall for this bait and regret later.
+Some people out of the enthusiasm to buy a car, go for high-end machines which guzzle fuel and their maintenance costs are high.
+After being pinned down by the spending of the car, they decide to dispose of it at a cheaper price and many buyers usually fall for this bait and regret later.